 Round 2: UX – Winner: DRAW

-I want to give this to GetResponse since it’s so easy to build campaigns with their quick action buttons and their editor is so kickass.
+I want to give this to GetResponse since it’s so easy to build multiple campaigns with their quick action buttons and their drag-and-drop UX is so kickass.
 But, when it comes to emails, MailChimp is so easy it’s stupid.
 I couldn’t make a decision here.
 One is easier in the big picture and one is easier for creating quick emails.

-OK, next up is a SUPER IMPORTANT feature that gets overlooked.
+OK, next up is a SUPER IMPORTANT email marketing feature that often gets overlooked.
 Learning how to use autoresponders to nurture my email list rather than bombard them with useless emails helped me scale my business fast.

 In fact, this might be the most important part of email marketing.
-MailChimp and GetResponse both have great autoresponder features, but there’s a big catch with MailChimp that ticks me off.
+GetResponse and MailChimp both have great autoresponder features, but there’s a big catch with MailChimp that ticks me off.

 What Are Autoresponders?

 Autoresponders are messages sent to your email list at preset intervals or according to certain “triggers.”
 It could be:

 - When someone signs up for a service

 I’m assuming you have a decent grasp of time at this point, so let’s move on.

 Imagine you get a new email signup and you send them a 15% new-customer discount.
 They notice it but quickly forget.
 With an autoresponder, you can trigger a new email to be sent to them in one week reminding them they have to use their coupon NOW BEFORE TIME RUNS OUT!